 Hiking a namesake

 This peak is named for George Scott, one of the early mining entrepreneurs in the Glob-Miami district.
-It seems fitting since the summit overlooks the enormous Ray mine open pit and the mining activity looks like Tonka toys gone wild.
+It seems fitting since the summit overlooks the enormous Ray mine open pit, and the mining activity looks like Tonka toys gone wild.
 This is a straightforward hike almost straight up the side of the mountain and combines solitude with a decent workout.
-Of course, there is also the attraction of hiking a mountain peak with your name if you happen to be a Scott.
+Of course, hiking a mountain peak with your name is also an attraction if you happen to be a Scott.

-The hike follows a jeep trail along the top of a ridge climbing towards the south side of the peak.
-Along the way is a variety of mixed vegetation and cactus including Yucca and Century plants in full bloom.
+The hike follows a jeep trail along the top of a ridge, climbing towards the peak's south side.
+Along the way is a variety of mixed vegetation and cactus, including Yucca and Century plants in full bloom.
 There are a couple of prospects and what appear to be some springs though I did not climb down to verify.
-At a saddle near the top, the jeep trail splits into a southern and northern segment and you follow the northern branch along the west side of the mountain for about a quarter mile.
-At that point, it is easy to just go straight up the mountain to the shade of some trees along the top ridge.
+At a saddle near the top, the jeep trail splits into a southern and northern segment, and you follow the northern branch along the west side of the mountain for about a quarter-mile.
+At that point, it is easy to go straight up the mountain to the shade of some trees along the top ridge.
 There is no obvious trail, but there is also minimal brush or rocks.
-At the summit, the 360 degree views are interesting with Picket post and various Superstition landmarks visible.
+At the summit, the 360-degree views are interesting with Picketpost and various Superstition landmarks visible.
 Then there is the fun of watching the miners work.
 A small summit log is in a can and glass jar and does not show too many people stopping by.